We also assist and support local high school students in obtaining their community service graduation requirements!

-Have a High-school student seeking to fulfill their Community Service hours?
-Come join-in a WISEorg service project; all forms will be signed at the completion of the service.
-Email email@example.com for more information and/or to sign-up here.
+Do you have a high school student seeking to fulfill their community service hours?
+Come join us for a WISEorg service project; all forms will be signed at the completion of the service.
+Email email@example.com for more information, or sign up here.

-TheWISEorg, provided 10 victims of domestic violence, housed at a House of Ruth safe-home shelter, with a 3.5 hour Beauty workshop teaching best practices for specific skill development particularly pertaining to proper makeup application techniques, skin/hair care regimes, and more.
-Participates were also provided a care package of products for continued care and maintenance; 2) Packaged 600 boxes of dry and canned foods for seniors, to be distributed throughout the state of MD, in partnership with the MD Food Bank.
-Food items included: cereal, vegetables, rice, juice and more; 3) Prepped and cooked food then packaged the food and drinks to feed over 250 homeless persons in partnership with Martha’s Table; 4) Cleaned and soiled vegetable gardens at the Catonsville Emergency Assistance organization in preparation for harvesting vegetables to feed homeless persons in the Baltimore city and surrounding areas; 5) Provided 8-10 weeks of educational and resource development such as art therapy programs, life coaching, soft-skill development, workforce development and more- for 8 women, housed in a Southern MD transition home; and more.
-In 2017 alone they completed over 100 hours volunteer service activities geared towards community and individual development serving approximately 1,200 persons.
+(1) TheWISEorg provided 10 victims of domestic violence, housed at a House of Ruth safe-home shelter, with a 3.5 hour beauty workshop teaching best practices for specific skill development, particularly pertaining to proper makeup application techniques, skin/hair care regiments, and more.
+Participants were also provided a care package of products for continued care and maintenance; 2) Packaged 600 boxes of dry and canned foods for seniors to be distributed throughout the state of MD in partnership with the MD Food Bank.
+Food items included: cereal, vegetables, rice, juice and more; 3) Prepped, cooked, and packaged food and drinks to feed over 250 homeless persons in partnership with Martha’s Table; 4) Cleaned and soiled vegetable gardens at the Catonsville Emergency Assistance Organization in preparation for harvesting vegetables to feed homeless persons in Baltimore City and surrounding areas; 5) Provided 8-10 weeks of educational and resource development such as art therapy programs, life coaching, soft-skill development, workforce development and more for 8 women housed in a southern MD transition home; and more.
+In 2017 alone, we completed over 100 hours of volunteer service and activities geared towards community and individual development, serving approximately 1,200 persons.

-Projects are scheduled; please see our Calendar page for a list of 2018 Service Projects.
+2019- Projects are scheduled; please see our Calendar page for a full list of 2019 Community Service Projects.

 To learn more about and to register for our 2019 service projects, click here.